trys/trysv4/content/blog/next-server-actions.md

 <figure>
 	<img
+		width="1152 "
+		height="648"
 		src="/images/blog/next-server-actions/Section 2 - Slide 7.jpg"
 		alt="Code snippet of the cookie bar server action" loading="lazy"
 	/>
 	<figcaption>
 		<p>And here's the first Server Action of the day.
-It's in a file with a <code>'use server'</code> directive.
-This is important, and one of the hallmarks of a Server Action.
+It's in a file with a <code>'use&nbsp;server'</code> directive.
+This is crucial, and one of the hallmarks of a Server Action.
 It tells Next to <strong>never</strong> send this file to the client-side or bundle it into a script so we're safe to work with API secrets and import weightier libraries without penalising our users.</p>
 		<p>We import the very same <code>cookies</code> helper as we did in our component and do one thing in the action: set the cookie.
 Nice and simple.</p>
 	</figcaption>
 </figure>

 <figure>
 	<img
+		width="1152 "
+		height="648"
 		src="/images/blog/next-server-actions/Section 2 - Slide 8.jpg"
 		alt="Rendering flow chart of the server action cookie example" loading="lazy"